 Instead of skimping on these expenses, business owners may be able to reduce their startup expenses by finding designers and developers who will do the technical work necessary in exchange for a share of the business.
 A partnership or profit-sharing agreement may be the most economical way to launch a business like this.

-- Form a legal entity.
-Establishing a legal business entity prevents you from being personally liable if your kids taxi service is sued.
+Establishing a legal business entity such as an LLC prevents you from being personally liable if your kids taxi service is sued.
+There are many business structures to choose from including: Corporations, LLC's, and DBA's.

 State & Local Business Licensing Requirements